Frequently Asked Questions for consumers with vehicles on rent or lease during the COVID-19 pandemic

 Q: I have booked to rent a vehicle from one of your members.
 Will I still be able to rent the vehicle during the Covid-19 pandemic?

-A: Where any vehicles are returned, you should practice social distancing and our members will facilitate a contactless drop off and ensure they stay 2m apart or 1m plus with mitigation measures.
+Where any vehicles are returned, our members will aim to facilitate a contactless drop off and ensure they stay 2m apart or 1m plus with mitigation measures.

 A: You should discuss this with the rental company directly.
 While the cancellation policy agreed to in your booking terms and conditions will still apply, BVRLA members may have alternative policies in place including the potential to postpone the booking to a future date.

 Frequently Asked Questions Leasing